 Did you ever ask yourself how to make wine from grapes?
 Notwithstanding all the complications surrounding the winemaking method, the wine is more or less just fermented grape juice.
 The primary winemaking process is a much simple one.

-So let’s start to think about how to make wine from grapes.
-Like first, the grapes should be harvested from the vineyard.
+First, the grapes should be harvested from the vineyard.
 When to do this?
-The time of harvest depends on the variety of grapes, the region being grown and the way of wine being produced.
-However harvest usually occurs between February and April in the southern hemisphere and among August and October in the Northern Hemisphere.
-Harvest period is often referred to as the crush.
+The time of harvest depends on the variety of grapes, the region that is grown, and the way of wine is produced.
+However, harvest usually occurs between February and April in the southern hemisphere and between August and October in the Northern Hemisphere.
+The harvest period is often referred to as the crush.
 The winemaker determines the optimal moment to harvest the vineyard.
-Based on the ripeness of the grape assuring the necessary levels of acid, tannin and sugar.
+Based on the grape’s ripeness, assuring the necessary levels of acid, tannin, and sugar.
 Unsuitable weather can also impact the time of harvest.
 Threats such as excessive heat or frost may force a harvest earlier than would otherwise be desired.
-Leaving the grapes less time to mature on the vine.
+Such circumstances leave the grapes less time to mature on the vine.

 Traditional or Modern Harvesting

 Some wineries continue to use the traditional harvesting method.
 This means that the harvesting has been done by hand.
-The main benefit of hand picking is that it enables the choice of only the best grapes.
-Grapes which are delicate can be discarded, and grapes that are not yet ripe can be left on the vine to grow to maturity.
-When I’m thinking about how to make wine from grapes, I don’t think about mechanization during the harvesting because I have the too small amount of grapes.
+The main benefit of handpicking is that it enables the choice of only the best grapes.
+You can discard delicate grapes, and grapes that are not yet ripe can be left on the vine to grow to maturity.
+When I’m thinking about how to make wine from grapes, I don’t think about mechanization during the harvesting because I have a too-small amount of grapes.
 I can do this manually with the help of friends.

-However mechanical harvesters were launched in the 1960s, and they’re used in the most modernized vineyards.
-These machines are considerably extra effective harvesting up to 200 tons of grapes per day versus the one ton that an individual picker could harvest.
+However, mechanical harvesters were launched in the 1960s, and they’re used in the most modernized vineyards.
+These machines are considerably more effective in harvesting up to 200 tons of grapes per day than the one ton that an individual picker could harvest.

-Next comes the fermentation.
-Fermentation happens when yeast comes into touch with the grape juices and gradually converts the grape sugar into alcohol.
-Used to exist naturally on the grapes.
+Next comes fermentation.
+Fermentation happens when yeast comes into touch with the grape juices and gradually converts the grape sugar into alcohol—used to exist naturally on the grapes.
 So only leaving the must to sit undisturbed would likely result in some level of spontaneous fermentation.
 However, most modern winemakers use cultured yeasts as well to give them more right control over the fermentation process.
-Fermentation can run between a few days to a few months.
+Fermentation can run for a few days to a few months.
 When this process is complete, you have wine.